cigmah/aorticroot/data/notes/001__PRINCIPLES__OVERVIEW.md

 knowledge per-se, but will help orient you to the specialty and topics of the grid.

-In general, the **Principles** row of the grid will introduce you to general principles relevant to a topic.
-The **Overview** column of the grid will give a broad overview of the topic coverage of each specialty.
+In general, the **Principles** *row* of the grid will introduce you to general principles relevant to a topic.
+The **Overview** *column* of the grid will give a broad overview of the topic coverage of each specialty.
+Other rows and columns are labelled with specialties and topics respectively.

 Each grid item contains a main note which is contributed by volunteers, as well as questions attached to the grid item.
 If you are logged in, you can also add